 And remember that God is not our slave to do things for us that we should do ourselves as if we are useless!

 Observe here that homosexuality is certainly not God’s idea for man, but man revolting against God’s design.
-The paper named “Homosexuality” expands on this.
+The meditation named “Homosexuality” expands on this.
 Remember, “political correctness” here, is morally wrong!…

 Can we pray together?